tailwindlabs/tailwindcss/docs/source/docs/configuration.blade.md

 - `focus`, for generating versions of those utilities that only take effect on focus
 - `group-hover`, for generating versions of those utilities that only take effect when a marked parent element is hovered

+Learn more about state variants in the ["State Variants" documentation](/docs/state-variants).

 To include a module but not generate any state variants, use an empty array:

 ```js